What is hotel pricing?

 Fences are rules that apply to room rates.
 It means that to secure a certain rate the guest will have specific conditions applied to them.

 One such example might be a minimum stay length.
 If the guest wants a discounted rate they might be required to stay at least two nights.
 By that example, the cheaper rate is ‘fenced’ off from those guests who only want to stay one night.

 Potential guests need to feel that they are buying different products when they pay different prices.
-Rate feces are the elements that can help create this differentiation.
+Rate fences are the elements that can help create this differentiation.
 Rate fences are commonly used to prevent customers who are willing to pay a higher amount, to have access to a discount.

 The most common types of fences include:

 - Physical fences – These include features such as the location of the room, the view, furniture, amenities, size, etc. Some segments will be willing and able to pay more for rooms with a great view, while other segments will prefer to forgo that view in return for a lower rate